 1. Film Content: Short film entries must take place in Wyoming, feature Wyoming, or present Wyoming as a major character in the storyline.

-4. Announcements: Winners will be announced and contacted on or about May 10, 2013.
-Judge's decisions are final.
+3. Announcements: Winners will be announced and contacted on or about May 2, 2014.
+Judges' decisions are final.

 6. Releases and Copyrighted Material: If your film contains any copyrighted material (music for example) the filmmaker will be responsible for securing the licensing rights.
 (To avoid the expense and difficulty of securing such rights we recommend using only original, non-copyrighted material or material licensed under the Creative Commons Attribution-ShareAlike license).